CR15PR/CSAW2021/forensics/Contact_Us/README.md

 The objetive of this challenge is to find the message Veronica sent via an online contact us form to one of her clients.
 You are given a .pcap file and a TLS (Pre)-Master-Secret log that contains the TLS keys needed to decrypt some of the content.

 Importing the keys can be done by going to wireshark preferences, protocols, then TLS.
-Upload the file; then enable the `Reassemble out-of-order segments` option under the TCP.
+Upload the file; then enable the `Reassemble out-of-order segments` option under the TCP section.

 Wireshark is now configured to decrypt TLS data.